Skip to main content

 Barn Owl "Owlvira"

 Owlvira the Barn Owl was born and raised at Hawk Creek Wildlife Center, Inc. to be an education/ambassador raptor.
 She enjoys walks on the glove, meeting new people and eating mice.
-Barn owls in the DMV are in decline due to habitat loss and secondary rodenticide poisoning, so this owl is an important messenger to help people understand how to live with, and increase the native Barn Owl population.
+Barn owls in the DC, MD, VA (DMV) region are in decline due to habitat loss and secondary rodenticide poisoning, so Owlvira is an important messenger to help people understand how to live with, and increase the native Barn Owl population.

 Barn Owl

-Our non-releasable Red Tailed hawk suffered eye injuries and cannot successfully hunt on her own out in the wild.
-She is now our ambassador bird to share her personal story with others.
+Stan is our non-releasable Red Tailed hawk who suffered eye injuries and cannot successfully hunt on her own out in the wild.
+Stan was treated and rahabilitated at Owl Moon Raptor Center in Boyds, MD.
+Based on her comfort level around people and trainability, she is now our ambassador hawk who is ready to share her personal story with others.

 Red Tailed Hawk